 A third key consideration for your non-profit’s communications strategy is the specific channels you’ll use to disseminate your message.
 The options at your disposal are broad and varied; you’ll probably want to utilize a different combination of communications channels for each of your target audiences.
 Additionally, the goal of your message could change depending on what channel you’ve selected.
 Your website, social media, promotional materials, any press you receive and virtually any marketing collateral you create is an example of a communication channel.
 How you intend to use each channel to communicate which goal to which audience are all elements to include in your communications strategy.

 Remember to measure your success

 With the above key considerations taken into account, you should be ready to assemble your non-profit’s communications strategy and put it into action.
 But that’s hardly the end of the process!
 Follow up activities such as measuring your success and refining your strategy will ensure your strategy stays efficient over time.

 Plenty of tools exist to help you calculate the effectiveness of your messaging.
 Most social media networks, for example, offer in-house analytics with all kinds of useful information about audience engagement with your posts.
 Google Analytics, Google Search Console and other services can similarly provide a wealth of information about traffic to your website and related online communications.

 You can also gather data about your communications strategy—whether in person or online—by collecting feedback, conducting surveys or otherwise requesting review from peers and stakeholders.
 Insights gained from these activities can be invaluable to improving your communications strategy over time, especially with regard to selecting the best channel for your respective audiences.

 Looking for more non-profit best practices?

 Further to developing a strong communications strategy, Phelps Helps is eager to help other community non-profits benefit from its own.
-Download our Phelps A to Z Monograph for more best practices on building a productive non-profit your stakeholders can depend on.
+Download our Phelps A to Z Handbook for more best practices on building a productive non-profit your stakeholders can depend on.